Court judgments

 Check whether there is a court judgment

 creditor may tell you they have a court judgment.
-However, you should check this for yourself by calling the local or magistrates court and asking the following:
+You should check this for yourself by calling the local or magistrates’ court and asking the following:

 1. The amount of the judgment